Battle of the Seelow Heights: Battle

-On the second day, the 1st Belorussian Front's troops continued to advance in accordance with the initial plan.
-By nightfall on 17 April, the German second defensive line (Stein Stellung) was broken by the 5th Shock Army and 2nd Guards Tank Army.
+On the second day, the 1st Belorussian Front's troops bolstered by their reserves slowly advanced.
+By nightfall on 17 April, the German second defensive line (Stein Stellung) was finally broken by the weight of the 5th Shock Army and 2nd Guards Tank Army.
 The right flank of the 4th Guards Rifle Corps of the 8th Guards Army, together with the 11th Guards Tank Corps of the 1st Guards Tank Army, had taken advantage of the success of their comrades and also advanced.
 The 47th and the 3rd shock armies progressed another 4–8 km.

 To the south however, the 1st Ukrainian Front was pushing back the 4th Panzer Army; the left flank of Army Group Centre under Ferdinand Schörner was beginning to crumble.
 Schörner kept his two reserve panzer divisions in the south covering his centre, instead of using them to shore up the 4th Panzer Army.
 This was the turning point in the Berlin Offensive because the positions of both Army Group Vistula and the centre and right sectors of Army Group Centre were becoming untenable.
 Unless they fell back in line with the 4th Panzer Army, they faced envelopment.
 In effect, Konev's successful attack on Schörner's relatively poor defences to the south of Seelow Heights was unhinging Heinrici's defence.

 On 18 April, both Soviet fronts advanced with heavy losses.
 The Seelow Heights was bypassed from the north, during which Soviet troops met counterattacks by German reserves: 11th SS Panzergrenadier Division Nordland, 23rd SS Panzergrenadier Division Nederland and SS-Panzer Abteilung 103 (503rd).
 By nightfall, an advance of 3–5 km on the right flank and 3–8 km in the centre had been achieved, and the 1st Belorussian Front had reached the third and final German line of defence.

 On 19 April, the 1st Belorussian Front eventually broke through the final defensive line of the Seelow Heights and now nothing but broken German formations lay between them and Berlin.
 The remnants of the 9th Army and the 4th Panzer Army were enveloped by the 1st Belorussian Front and by elements of the 1st Ukrainian Front which had broken through and turned north.
 Other armies of the 1st Ukrainian Front raced west towards the Americans.
 By the close of 19 April, the German eastern frontline had effectively ceased to exist.
 All that remained were pockets of resistance.